suzhaoqi/suzhaoqi.github.io/CUSTOMIZE.md

 ## Displaying countries flags

 To display countries flags instead of the language initials in the header, you can set `country_flag: true` in the [\_config.yml](_config.yml) file.
 You should also add the countries' svg flags in the [assets/img/flags/](assets/img/flags/) directory.
 You can find the flags in the [flag-icons repository](https://github.com/lipis/flag-icons/tree/main/flags).
 When selecting the flags, the code uses the last part (after the `-`) of the site languages.
-So when looking for the flag of the language `pt-br`, the code will look for the file `br.svg` in the [assets/img/flags/](assets/img/flags/) directory.
+So when looking for the flag of the language `zh-cn`, the code will look for the file `br.svg` in the [assets/img/flags/](assets/img/flags/) directory.

 ![Use country flag instead of language name](readme_preview/country_flag.png)